adhamsalama/simpleapi/docs/features.md

 ![Autocomplete](./assets/autocomplete.png)
 ![Variable_type](./assets/variable_type.png)

-### Dependency Injection system

-Like FastAPI, you can inject your dependencies into your functions.

 ### Automatic Validation

 Because you can inject your dependencies into your functions, SimpleAPI automatically validates the incoming request body and supplies your functions with the required arguments.